jeremiedb/gan_example/README.md

 -------------

 A model that attempt to distinguish a real sample from a fake one produced by the generator model.

+In a conditional GAN, the label associated with the samples are also provided to the Discriminator.
+In this demo, this information is again provided a a hot-hot encoding of the label that has been broadcasted to match the image dimensions (28x28).

 ![](www/Discriminator.png)